7 Secret Ways Doctors Boost Their Immune Systems

 The Good Brigade/Getty Images

 So, how do we keep our immune system in full fighting form?
-Doctors share with The Healthy @Reader’s Digest their daily immune-boosting habits to keep their systems in shape all year long.
+Doctors share with us their top daily immune-boosting habits to keep their systems in shape—both during flu and cold season and all year long.

 girl hands holding veggie bowl with avocado, carrots. red pepper, red cabbage, corn and blueberries